How Do You Remove Popcorn Ceiling Texture?

 Additional tips for fixing drywall imperfections after removing popcorn ceilings:

 • If you are filling a large hole in the drywall, you may need to use mesh tape to reinforce the patch.
-Mesh tape is a strong, self-adhesive tape that is designed to be used with joint compounds.
+Mesh tape is a strong, self-adhesive tape designed for use with joint compounds.

-• If you are sanding a large area of drywall, you may want to use a power sander.
-Power sanders can help you to save time and effort.
+• If sanding a large drywall area, you may want to use a power sander.
+Power sanders can help you save time and effort.

-• If you are painting the drywall, be sure to use a paint that is compatible with the primer that you used.
+• If you are painting the drywall, use a paint compatible with the primer you used.

-By following these tips, you can easily fix drywall imperfections after removing popcorn ceilings.
+Following these tips, you can quickly fix drywall imperfections after removing popcorn ceilings.

 What is the Best Way to clean up after removing popcorn ceilings?